AguaClara/Textbook/Review/Review_Fluid_Mechanics.rst

         {\rm Re} = \frac{\bar vD}{\nu} = \frac{4Q}{\pi D\nu} = \frac{\rho \bar vD}{\mu}

-    * **Control volumes vs Streamlines.** This section is quite short, a summary would simply repeat what the sections says.
+    * **Control volumes vs Streamlines.** This section is quite short, a summary would simply repeat what the section says.
 The section is its own summary; read it here: `Streamlines and Control Volumes`_

 2. **Bernoulli vs Energy equations:** The Bernoulli equation assumes that energy is conserved throughout a streamline or control volume.
 The Energy equation assumes that there is energy loss, or head loss :math:`h_L`.
 This head loss is composed of major losses, :math:`h_{\rm{f}}`, and minor losses, :math:`h_e`.